 AD is mainly treated with corticosteroids, topical immunosuppressants and antibiotics (Bieber, 2022).
-Specifically, corticosteroids are primarily used to treat AD, however, its severe side effects including skin atrophy, hypopigmentation, telangiectasia, steroid acne, adrenal suppression, growth retardation, Cushing's syndrome and cataracts have been reported in prior studies (Gomez-Escobar et al., 2020).
+Specifically, corticosteroids are primarily used to treat AD, however, its severe side effects including skin atrophy, hypopigmentation, telangiectasia, steroid acne, adrenal suppression, growth retardation, Cushing's syndrome and cataracts have been reported in prior studies (Gómez-Escobar et al., 2020).
 Hence, developing more safe and effective treatment has great significance and crude drug preparations for AD have been actively researched currently.

-68 In terms of Korean traditional medicine, skin affliction is caused by various factors, such as heat of blood, dryness of blood, stasis of blood, or the exhaustion of kidney and liver 69 70 (Jeon and Lee, 2016).
-Several studies have been conducted to find complementary and alternative medicines with better efficacies and less adverse effects (Liu et al., 2015; Tan et al., 71 2013).
-Most Korean traditional AD treatments are more focused on using plant-origin 72 medicines than using animal-origin medicines.
-Though, animal-origin medicine has been 73 reported to control the expression of cytokines, which means that animal-origin medicine can 74 75 also be used as an effective treatment to remedy AD (Prokopov et al., 2019).
+In terms of Korean traditional medicine, skin affliction is caused by various factors, such as heat of blood, dryness of blood, stasis of blood, or the exhaustion of kidney and liver (Jeon and Lee, 2016).
+Several studies have been conducted to find complementary and alternative medicines with better efficacies and less adverse effects (Liu et al., 2015; Tan et al., 2013).
+Most Korean traditional AD treatments are more focused on using plant-origin medicines than using animal-origin medicines.
+Though, animal-origin medicine has been reported to control the expression of cytokines, which means that animal-origin medicine can also be used as an effective treatment to remedy AD (Prokopov et al., 2019).

-Cicadidae periostracum (CP) is the skin of Cryptotympana pustulata or 76 Cryptotympana dubia that is sloughed when they become an adult (Song et al., 2016).
-The 77 Korean traditional medicine drug, CP, is known for treating skin affliction including AD as a 78 traditional medicine in East Asian (Lim et al., 2019).
-In terms of Korean traditional medicine, 79 80 CP can dissipate the heat from the lungs and lower the fever of liver through 'hae-pyo-to-jin (解表透疹)' efficacy and 'ge-gyeng-toei-ye (止痙退翳)' efficacy (Kim and Chae, 2015).
-81 Moreover, the fact that surgical skin diseases such as tetanus and tumors can be ameliorated 82 83 with anti-oxidative and anti-inflammatory effects of CP is pharmacologically demonstrated (Xu et al., 2006).
-84
+Cicadidae Periostracum (CP) is the skin of Cryptotympana pustulata or Cryptotympana dubia that is sloughed when they become an adult (Song et al., 2016).
+The Korean traditional medicine drug, CP, is known for treating skin affliction including AD as a traditional medicine in East Asian (Lim et al., 2019).
+In terms of Korean traditional medicine, CP can dissipate the heat from the lungs and lower the fever of liver through 'hae-pyo-to-jin (解表透疹)' efficacy and 'ge-gyeng-toei-ye (止痙退翳)' efficacy (Kim and Chae, 2015).
+Moreover, the fact that surgical skin diseases such as tetanus and tumors can be ameliorated with anti-oxidative and anti-inflammatory effects of CP is pharmacologically demonstrated (Xu et al., 2006).

 According to the previous research, various alternative therapies which use traditional medicine for AD have been studied to reduce the side effects of steroid therapy, which is widely used to alleviate AD in recent years (Park et al., 2021).
 CP has been found out to have the effect of lowering the expression level of helper T (Th)1/Th2 cytokines by regulating nucleotidebinding domain, leucine-rich-containing family, pyrin domain containing 3 inflammasome.
-However, we suggest that more research is needed to fully understand the efficacy and potential
+However, we suggest that more research is needed to fully understand the efficacy and potential possibility of CP on AD.
+Therefore, in this study, we present the alternative therapy for AD that can be induced by the 2, 4-dinitrochlorobenzene (DNCB) reaction, identifying and using treatment mechanisms of the CP, one of the animal-origin medicines.

+Materials and Methods

+Sample preparation

-91 possibility of CP on AD.
-Therefore, in this study, we present the alternative therapy for AD that 92 can be induced by the DNCB reaction, identifying and using treatment mechanisms of the CP, 93 one of the animal-origin medicines.
-94 95 2.
-Materials and Methods 96 97 2.1.
-Sample preparation 98 The dried Cicada slough derived from C. pustulata (Cicadidae), also known as 99 Cicadidae periostracum, was purchased from Dong-Yang Herb Inc. (Seoul, Korea).
-Ten grams 100 of Cicadidae periostracum was washed with distilled water and extracted with 300 mL of 101 distilled water for 2 h by using reflux extractor.
-The extract was filtered under a 10 $\mu$ m filter 102 paper and concentrated by a rotary vacuum evaporator (Eyela, Japan).
-The residue was 103 lyophilized using a freezing dryer (Ilshin Bio, Korea) to 16.4% yield for 72 h.
-Sample was 104 named CP and stored at -20°C until use.
-105 106 2.2.
-Animal experiments 107 Female BALB/c mice aged 6 weeks old were procured from DBL Inc. (Eumseong, 108 Korea).
-All experiments were conducted according to the guidelines of the Guide for the Care 109 and Use of Laboratory Animals of the National Institutes of Health and approved by Committee 110 on Care and Use of Laboratory Animals of the Kyung Hee Univ.
-(KHSASP-20-053).
-The mice 111 were maintained under a 12-h light/dark cycle at a controlled 20-25°C temperature and 50 $\pm$ 112 5% humidity.
-All mice were freely fed with diet and autoclaved water.
-The adaptation period
+The dried Cicada slough derived from C. pustulata (Cicadidae), also known as CP, was purchased from Dong-Yang Herb

+(Seoul, Korea).
+Ten grams of CP was washed with distilled water and extracted with 300 mL of distilled water for 2 h by using reflux extractor.
+The extract was filtered under a 10 $\mu$ m filter paper and concentrated by a rotary vacuum evaporator (Eyela, Tokyo, Japan).
+The residue was lyophilized using a freezing dryer (Ilshin Bio, Dongducheon, Korea) to 16.4% yield for 72 h.
+Sample was named CP and stored at -20°C until use.

+Animal experiments